franzenzenhofer/nolog/README.md

 if you `kill` the last last shout-job of a watched file, the file is automatically `unwatch`ed. said that, the `NologEventEmitter` object is still valid, if you add a new shout-job, the file is automatically re-`watch`ed. (think: magic)

-usefull stuff
+**usefull stuff**

+ - `nolog.enableDebug(true)` - turns on some debug output via `console.log`

  - `NologEventEmitter.file` holds the watched `file` string, default `null`
  - `NologEventEmitter.follow` enables real time updates, default `true`
- - `NologEventEmitter.wholeFile` parses the whole file from the beginning, default `true` (note: handle with care, can fire millions of events at once, not suitable for browser clients applications)
+ - `NologEventEmitter.wholeFile` parses the whole file from the beginning, default `false` (note: handle with care, can fire millions of events at once, not suitable for browser clients applications)
- - `NologEventEmitter.jobs` array that holds all current shout-jobs assigned ot the currently watched file
+ - `NologEventEmitter.jobs` array that holds a summary of active shout-jobs assigned ot the currently watched file

+ the `follow` and `wholefile` attribut can be also passed via the `watch` method.

+      var mylog = nolog.watch("/path/to/the/logfile.log", {wholefile:true; follow:false});

+**advanced stuff**

+notEvents

+      //NologEventEmitter.shoutIf(eventname,pattern,enableNotEvent)
+      mylog.shoutIf('bot', /bot/i, true );

+additonally to the success event 'bot' another event is thrown, namely '!bot' if the pattern was not matched. this means, for evey parsed logline an event -either `eventname` or `!eventname` - is thrown.

+this is not the same as `shoutIfNot` - `shoutIfNot` throws a success match, if something was not matched. as a matter of fact, `shoutIfNot` also supports `enableNotEvent`

+      //NologEventEmitter.shoutIfNot(eventname,pattern,enableNotEvent)
+      mylog.shoutIfNot('human', /bot/i, true );

+if the logline does not match the '/bot/i' the event 'human' is thrown. if the logline matches the event '!human' is thrown. (note: notEvents are less confusing when used with `shoutIf`)